joshbegley/nyt-latest/README.md

 https://nytimes.com/live/2024/03/26/opinion/thepoint/what-new-york-city-did-to-flaco-the-owl

 **Joseph I. Lieberman, Senator and Vice Presidential Candidate, Dies at 82**\
-`He served four terms in the Senate from Connecticut before Al Gore chose him as his running mate in the 2000 election.
-He was the first Jewish candidate on a major-party ticket.`\
+`He served four terms in the Senate from Connecticut.
+Al Gore chose him as his running mate in the 2000 election, making him the first Jewish candidate on a major-party ticket.`\
 https://nytimes.com/2024/03/27/us/politics/joseph-i-lieberman-dead.html

 **The shipowner could owe more than $1 billion in compensation, experts say.**\